cyberbotics/webots-doc/guide/object-factory.md

 #### CardboardBox Field Summary

-- `name`: Defines the texture used for the cardboard box.

 - `size`: Defines the size of the cardboard box.

 - `mass`: Defines the mass of the cardboard box in kg.
 A value smaller or equal to 0 remove the physics of the cardboard box.